nathanallen/events_lab/README.md

 # Training: DOM Events & jQuery

-In this training, you'll practice with five of the most common DOM `events` in jQuery:
+In this training, you'll practice with five of the most common DOM events in jQuery:

 - ready
 - submit
 - change
 - click
 - keypress

+The `.ready` method is specific to jQuery and uses a few native JavaScript event types internally.
+The other events listed are all native JavaScript events, and we recommend you use them with jQuery's `.on`.

 You can find a full list of `event`-related methods in [jQuery's event documentation](http://api.jquery.com/category/events/).
 For a list of standard JavaScript events, check [MDN's event reference](https://developer.mozilla.org/en-US/docs/Web/Events).